xxDURGEXxx/Stats-Oled-Raspberry-Pi-5/README.md

 ## RC Circuit For Button toggle
 <img src="images/rc_circuit.png" width="400px">

-You could go with simpler circuit with just button and wires but this circuit ensures to eliminalte dirty signal due to button bouncing.
+You could get around with simple button circuit but the signals wont be clean due to button bouncing issue.
+To know about the button bouncing and rc circuit check on https://youtu.be/tI6B6BRKU5k?si=kr0qGCNcuo0YyN5I